kevgo/text-runner/textrun-workspace/README.md

 ### specifying the directory

-By default, Text-Runner creates the files in the workspace.
+By default, actions in this plugin create the files in the workspace.
 To create them in a different directory, provide a `dir` attribute at the region marker containing the relative path to the directory to use.
 As an example, consider the following documentation snippet:

 <a type="extension/runnable-region">